 Braces for Kids!

 Wu Orthodontics emphasizes nonextraction orthodontic treatment creating a fuller smile and a healthy bite for children!
 We have provided more information below on the benefits of early orthodontic care and treatment for children.
-If you would like to know more, schedule a complimentary initial consultation today with Dr. Wu.
+If you would like to know more, schedule an initial consultation today with Dr. Wu.
 Our office is located in Palo Alto, next to the Stanford University campus.